irff/mesos-elevator/README.md

 By Tri Ahmad Irfan (triahmadirfan@gmail.com)

-In this elevator control system I implemented a two classes:
+In this elevator control system I implemented the following classes:

 ### class Elevator with attributes: